 That’s not correct.
-Nurses adhere to the ‘rights’ of medication administration: Right medication, Right client, Right dose, Right time, Right route, Right reason and Right documentation.
+Nurses adhere to the ‘rights’ and checks of medication administration: Right medication, Right client, Right dose, Right time, Right route, Right reason and Right documentation.
 Nurses understand how medication errors and near misses can occur and take steps to prevent

 them.Refer to the